 8. Sing and dance at the Secret Solstice music festival in Reykjavík

 Secret Solstice first launched in 2014, and quickly became one of the country’s top music festivals.
-It’s also one of our favorite things to do in Iceland in June.
+It’s also one of our favorite things to do in Iceland in June, and it is held in Reykjavík, the capital of Iceland.

 The line-up is enough to fill many stages and has included performances from well-known singer-songwriters, rock bands, live DJs and more.
 Previous headliners have included Rita Ora, Stormzy, Foo Fighters and Radiohead.